 By law, the council has to publish a Tenancy Strategy, a copy of the strategy can be downloaded below.
 The strategy sets out the matters to which all registered providers of social housing should have in formulating their own tenancy policies.

 The strategy provides direction and guidance to registered providers who own and manage housing stock in the borough - housing stock which excludes all accommodation based support housing, but includes sheltered housing.
 It sets out the council's expectations with regard to lifetime and fixed term tenancies.
 It informs residents what they might expect when they move into or between social housing properties in relation to their period of tenure.
 It sets out the criteria to which registered providers must have particular regard in relation to lifetime tenancies, fixed term tenancies and individual tenant reviews.

-We undertook a light touch review into the Tenancy Strategy alongside the Housing and Homelessness Strategy 2020 to 2024 and will conduct a full review alongside the next Housing and Homelessness Strategy.
+We undertook a light touch review into the Tenancy Strategy alongside our current Housing and Homelessness Strategy 2023 to 2027 and previous Housing and Homelessness Strategy.

 Download a copy to find out the council's approach to fixed term tenancies and the guidance for registered providers.

 Receive information on council services, news and events by email.Subscribe

 © 2023 Basingstoke and Deane Borough Council